 Rejuvelac Health Benefits

-Rejuvelac is supposed to facilitate better digestion (due to the enzyme content), contain beneficial probiotics and vitamins E and K as well as several B vitamins.
+Rejuvelac is supposed to facilitate better digestion (due to the enzyme content) and contain beneficial probiotics.
+It is also said to have vitamins E and K, as well as several B vitamins.

 Because it is a fermented drink, rejuvelac is a rich source of probiotics including Lactobacilli and Aspergillus oryzae.
-Probiotics do have clinically proven health benefits, but probiotics are not necessary for everybody.
-Also, most probiotic cultures that are added to foods, sold as supplements or that naturally occur in fermented foods are not necessarily the same species of bacteria that naturally live within your gut.
+Probiotics do have clinically proven health benefits – particularly for people with compromised gut health.
+But probiotics are not necessary for everybody.

-In some cases, probiotics might help, though.
 If you’ve recently been on antibiotics, or you have compromised digestion, a probiotic supplement or food source such as rejuvelac might help provide your intestines with some microflora assistance until your body has had a chance to replenish its stores of native gut flora.
-If you’ve been eating meat, eggs and dairy from factory farmed animals, a probiotic might provide some health benefits against antibiotic residues found in these foods that may reduce your gut flora populations.

 Rejuvelac Recipe And Instructions